 The following tips aim to suggest ways in which you can support your son or daughter, from researching universities right through to preparing for life at Leeds.

 There are thousands of courses available at hundreds of universities and colleges.
 If your son or daughter wants to apply to Leeds, encourage them to do plenty of research, starting as early as possible, to familiarise themselves with our Coursefinder, entry requirements and the application process.
 Our list of key application dates will help them make sure they are keeping to deadlines.

-They could also try our free online courses.
-Offered in a range of subjects, the courses provide a taster of study at Leeds, can help them choose the right degree and provide some subject experience to help boost university applications.
+They could also get a taster of studying at Leeds with our free online courses, which are offered in a range of subjects.
+The courses can help your son or daughter choose the right degree and provide some subject experience to help boost university applications.

-To ensure they have covered all the essentials, download our Your Arrival guide which provides a comprehensive checklist for enrolment, induction, moving into accommodation and registering with a doctor along with useful contact details.
+To ensure they have covered all the essentials, download our Your Arrival guide (PDF) which provides a comprehensive checklist for enrolment, induction, moving into accommodation and registering with a doctor along with useful contact details.

-Useful information can also be found on the UCAS website parents pages including important dates and advice on student finance.You can also download our parent and carer guide or email us at firstname.lastname@example.org to request a printed copy.
+You can also be find useful information on the UCAS website including important dates and advice on student finance.If you have any questions, please email us at firstname.lastname@example.org.